dojot/docs/source/iotagent-architecture.rst

 #. **Device security**: IoT agents must be able to check whether a device
    connection is valid or not.
-A valid device connection is defined as one originated by a trusty physical device (or any representative element, such as gateways) which is allowed to connect to the IoT agent.
-A device is deemed as trusty by: (1) creating a device associated to it (which may include security information such as cryptographic keys) or (2) indicating directly to IoT agent that a device or a representative element is allowed to connect to it (so that elements that serves as relay connections can be
+A valid device connection is defined as one originated by a trusted physical device (or any representative element, such as gateways) which is allowed to connect to the IoT agent.
+A device is deemed as trusted by: (1) creating a device associated with it (which may include security information such as cryptographic keys) or (2) indicating directly to IoT agent that a device or a representative element is allowed to connect to it (so that elements that serves as relay connections can be